jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 * _<span style="text-decoration:underline;">Business Alignment</span>_: How do you use your understanding of the company’s strategy to deliver better outcomes?
 How do you improve the outcomes your team provides to your team’s customers?
 * _<span style="text-decoration:underline;">Interacting with Others</span>_: To what extent do you coordinate with others effectively to deliver your work?
 Who is acting on the feedback you provide regularly as a part of your work?
 * _<span style="text-decoration:underline;">Autonomy & Ambiguity</span>_: What kinds of direction do you need to deliver your work?
 How do you contribute to project and roadmap planning?
 What degree of uncertainty are you expected to navigate regularly and successfully?
-* _<span style="text-decoration:underline;">Problem Solving</span>_: How complex are the problems you solve?
+* _<span style="text-decoration:underline;">Problem-Solving</span>_: How complex are the problems you solve?
 When something unexpected happens, how do you handle the situation?
 * _<span style="text-decoration:underline;">Process Improvement</span>_: What kinds of organizational processes do you improve, and how do you improve them?

 ## Engineering levels